ababii/functional_pls_jasa_replication/README.md

 This repository contains code to reproduce the results in
 **“Functional Partial Least-Squares: Adaptive Estimation and Inference”**
 by Andrii Babii, Marine Carrasco, and Idriss Tsafack.
+**Journal:** *Journal of the American Statistical Association, Theory and Methods* (forthcoming).

 ## Contents
 1. **data_cleaning.ipynb** — Python notebook to prepare data.